vishnuhidesh/FitFuel/README.md

 # FitFuel
-## This repo is to handle our final yar project.
+## This repo is to handle our final year project.